Click on a topic to begin.

 Since electors are awarded to each state based on the number of House seats plus the number of Senate seats (always two), the congressional district method allocated one electoral vote to each congressional district.
 The winner of each district is awarded one electoral vote, and the winner of the state-wide vote is then awarded the state's remaining two electoral votes.

-This method has been used in Maine since 1972 and Nebraska since 1996, though since both states have adopted this modification, the statewide winners had consistently swept all of the state's districts, up until the 2008 election between Barack Obama and John McCain.
-Nebraska gave four of it's electoral votes to Senator McCain, but Senator Obama won a single electoral vote from Nebraska's 2nd congressional district.
+This method has been used in Maine since 1972 and Nebraska since 1996, though since both states have adopted this modification, the statewide winners have swept all of the state's districts in every election except 2008 and 2016.
+In 2008, Nebraska gave four of its electoral votes to John McCain, but Barack Obama won a single electoral vote from Nebraska's 2nd congressional district.
+In 2016, Maine gave three of its electoral votes to Hillary Clinton, but Donald Trump won a single electoral vote in Maine's 2nd congressional district.

 Maine Senator John Martin, author of the state's congressional district plan in 1969, endorses the National Popular Vote plan.